bron10/visitors-api/README.md

 GET: http://localhost:3000/api/visitors?date=1404198000
 ```
 ##### Given:
-● A date in milliseconds.
+1. A date in milliseconds.
-● (Optional) museum to ignore [Todo]
+2. (Optional) museum to ignore [Todo]

 ##### It will return:
-● The month of the search
+1. The month of the search
-● The year of the search
+2. The year of the search
-● The total visitors for the month, not counting the ignored museum
+3. The total visitors for the month, not counting the ignored museum
-● The museum with the highest number of visitors, not counting the ignored museum
+4. The museum with the highest number of visitors, not counting the ignored museum
-● The museum with the lowest number of visitors, not counting the ignored museum
+5. The museum with the lowest number of visitors, not counting the ignored museum
-● The ignored museum.
+6. The ignored museum.[Todo]

 ## Query builder
 Uses custom query builder service to create a SoQl query that query specific results from museum api.